phetsims/paper-land/docs/setup/device-setup.md

       You can test how big your markers need to be in the camera view by bringing your paper closer to the camera which will "enlarge" your dots relative to the camera view.

+#### Webcam Optimization Tips

+If you have control over the software of your webcam, you can optimize some parameters to help with dot/program detection.
+Your camera may not feature every parameter mentioned or may use different language for the same parameter.

+You are looking for dots to be stably detected and might need to iteratively switch between adjusting parameters and [color calibration](device-setup.md#color-calibrating-your-webcam-for-program-detection).

+We have found the following parameters to be most influential:

+- TURN OFF any Auto setting for: Zoom, Exposure, White Balance
+- Adjust Exposure to see papers clearly (not too dark or bright)
+- Adjust: Zoom (clearest text)
+- Adjust White Balance (make sure blacks look black, and not blue or green, vice versa)
+- (optional) Adjust contrast
+- (optional) Raise Sharpness if edges look fuzzy

 #### Fine-tuning program detection

 If your setup is not detecting all of the dots on your papers, you will not be able to calibrate them and your programs will not be detected (or will be detected intermittently).